shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 I chose to host my initial project with GitHub Pages since I plan to do more challenges.
 Having my repo and using GitHub Pages to host it keeps my workflow tight.
-Plus it is free!
+Plus, it is free!

 ## Tailwind and Vite

 I love Tailwind.
 It has been an integral part of my workflow.
 Vite also helps by streamlining the build process.
-I created a base template using this killer combo, you can check out the [soko repo](https://github.com/shalri/soko).
+I created a base template using this killer combo.
+You can check out the [soko repo](https://github.com/shalri/soko).

 ## Starting the Challenge

 I will be using the [Blog Review Card](https://www.frontendmentor.io/learning-paths/getting-started-on-frontend-mentor-XJhRWRREZd/steps/663243dd20fb35b1b65f8a05/challenge/starturl) challenge as an example.
-The nice thing about [FrontendMentor.io](https://www.frontendmentor.io/) is they give you a style guide and the assets you need to complete the challenge.
-With the assets on hand, I started the project by deploying my initial setup.
-This helps me prevent some headaches like broken source links and the build just failing.
-Nothing is more irritating than when you discover some unexpected bugs on your deployed project that didn't exist in your local environment.
-I find it much better to find these quirks from the start.
+The nice thing about [FrontendMentor.io](https://www.frontendmentor.io/) is that they give you a style guide and the assets you need to complete the challenge.
+With the assets on hand, I will start the project by deploying my initial setup.
+This helps me prevent some headaches like broken source links and build failures.
+Nothing is more irritating than unexpected bugs on your deployed project that didn't exist in your local environment.
+I find it better to discover these quirks from the start.

 You can follow along with me and set up the GitHub Pages from scratch.